Z3TA/webide/README.txt

 The editor opens TCP port 8080 (configured via remote-file-port) for receiving remote files.
 You can install bin/webider on any remote computer, and then use webider as an editor replacement.
-(webider will connect to a WebIDE server and the files will be opened in the local client, there is no enctryption, so only use on LAN for now, eg. not over the Internet)
+(webider will connect to a WebIDE server and the files will be opened in the local client, there is no encryption, so only use on LAN for now, eg. not over the Internet)

 installing webider on a remote computer (it also need to have nodejs installed!):
 ```